Rikidozan/city-in-east-and-southeast-asia/seminars.md

 **Task**

 1. Continue research for long essay.
 Be ready to introduce a primary source that you have looked at and say a few words about what makes it interesting.
+2. If you haven't posted a blog entry yet, I strongly encourage you to do so.
+Remember you need half of your blog entries complete in the first semester, and you will only get more busy as the essay deadline approaches.

 ### Week 6: Independent Learning Week